Mesothelioma Lawsuit Settlements Taxability

 The average mesothelioma settlement ranges between $1 million and $1.4 million.
 So how much of that amount is taxable?
 The Internal Revenue Service (IRS) treats some money awarded in a mesothelioma settlement as taxable income, while some are not.

-When an asbestos lawsuit is settled, victims are usually awarded financial compensation for one of two reasons, which affect whether it will be taxed.
+When a mesothelioma lawsuit is settled, victims of asbestos-related diseases are usually awarded financial compensation for one of two reasons.

 Money is typically awarded for:

 - Personal injury: Personal injury compensation is given to mesothelioma victims to pay for medical bills, protect their family’s financial security, and cover other disease-related expenses.
 According to the IRS, personal injury awards are not taxable.